 Just like CPU, the GPU produces heat for all the processing work it does, which is shown by its TDP value.
 TDP values indicate the amount of power required to keep the GPU at an acceptable temperature.
 The more power the GPU requires, the more heat it will produce.
 As such, always go for the GPU with the smallest TDP value.

-Investing in a capable GPU will not only get you a capable PC for graphics intensive work but also give you a more fluid and immersive gaming experience.
+Investing in a capable GPU will not only get you a capable PC for graphics intensive work but will also give you a more fluid and immersive gaming experience.
 We hope our GPU buyer’s guide will help you to easily narrow your choices to only the right ones for your needs.
 Feel free to comment and share.